Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Extended Analysis and Trends of Evidence-based Text Generation

-\textbf{In-Generation} attribution is an emerging \ac{llm} paradigm, where the model dynamically determines the need for additional evidence during inference and retrieves it live during generation.
-This contrasts with traditional post-retrieval or post-generation methods by tightly integrating retrieval decisions into the generation itself.
+\textbf{In-Generation} attribution dynamically determines when additional evidence is needed and activates the retrieval system during the generation process.
 A prominent example is Self-\ac{rag}~\cite{asai2024selfrag}, which introduces self-reflection tokens enabling the \ac{llm} to adaptively retrieve relevant evidence and iteratively critique and revise its outputs during inference.
-Other notable approaches include AGREE~\cite{ye-etal-2024-effective}, which trains \acp{llm} to retrieve and cite supporting evidence dynamically during generation, and Think\&Cite~\cite{li2025thinkciteimprovingattributedtext}, which employs self-guided tree search combined with reward modeling to progressively enhance attribution through iterative evidence gathering.
-Additionally, NEST~\cite{li2024nearest} performs token-level retrieval at each generation step, incorporating relevant spans directly into the output to improve attribution.
+Other notable approaches include AGREE~\cite{ye-etal-2024-effective}, which trains \acp{llm} to retrieve and cite evidence dynamically during generation, and Think\&Cite~\cite{li-ng-2025-think}, which employs self-guided tree search combined with reward modeling to progressively enhance attribution through iterative evidence gathering.
+Additionally, NEST~\cite{li2024nearest} performs token-level retrieval at each generation step, incorporating relevant spans into the output.

-\textbf{In-Context} attribution differs significantly from previous approaches, as it does not require retrieval.
-Instead, the \ac{llm} user explicitly provides relevant evidence as part of the prompt, embedding it directly into the context.
+\textbf{In-Context} attribution does not require retrieval models, as the evidence is directly provided within the prompt.
 This setting has been adopted in a variety of scenarios.
 For instance, several studies use in-context attribution to evaluate their attribution approaches by supplying a curated set of source documents, rather than relying on retrieval systems~\cite{zhang-etal-2025-longcite, cohen-wang2024contextcite, slobodkin-etal-2024-attribute}.
 Furthermore, some tasks inherently require in-context attribution.
-A typical example is document-level summarization, where multiple documents are given to the \ac{llm} for summarization with attribution.
-Another example is citation text generation, where the \ac{llm} is prompted to generate a citation-worthy text that integrates the content of a given scientific paper into a surrounding context, such as a related work section~\cite{Anand2023KG-CTG, gu-hahnloser-2024-controllable}.
+A typical example is document-level summarization, where multiple documents are given to the \ac{llm} for attributed summarization.
+Another example is citation text generation, where the \ac{llm} is prompted to generate citation-worthy text that integrates the content of a given scientific paper into a surrounding context, such as a related work section~\cite{Anand2023KG-CTG, gu-hahnloser-2024-controllable}.